CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

 </div>

-### Adding controls to your animation
+### Animation controls
 Congratulations!
 You have created an animated visualization.

-Next, let’s add some animation controls to play and pause the animation as well as a slider to adjust the speed of the animation on-the-fly.
+Next, let’s add some animation controls to play and pause the animation as well as a slider to adjust the duration of the animation on-the-fly.

 #### Add variables
-Continuing with our map of bird migration, we will add two variables in our Viz object: `@duration` and `@animation`.
-The `@duration` variable defines how to modify the duration value, which is really useful for playing with the animation expression.
+To get started, we need to add two variables inside of our Viz object: `@duration` and `@animation`.
+Making the duration of the animation a variable (`@duration`) and putting that inside of the animation expression will allow us to dynamically modify the duration of the animation using the controls on the map.
 ```js
 const viz = new carto.Viz(`
     @duration: 30